Payment: Types and methods of payment

+Progress payments or instalment payments are often used to allow payment in stages for the construction of buildings or other assets.
+Instalment payments were planned for in the case of Cadogan Petroleum Holdings Ltd v Global Process Systems LLC, where the latter would pay in instalments for the acquisition of two gas plants.
+Their contract stated that ownership would not pass until the payments were complete and that any failure to pay an instalment would allow Cadogan to rescind the contract, "without prejudice to any accrued rights".
+The High Court ruled that the wording allowed Cadogan to retain the instalments which had been paid even though they did not acquire the assets in exchange.
+The court referred to a text written by Jack Beatson, later a Lord Justice of Appeal, on Discharge For Breach: The Position of Instalments, Deposits and other Payments due before Completion, which Eder J described as a "most valuable analysis" of the correct contractual construction of such payments.

+An initial up-front partial payment for the purchase of an expensive items or service is often referred to as a "down payment"; this is also called a deposit in British English.

 Parties involved

 A payment may involve more than two parties.
 For example, a pre-paid card transaction usually involves four parties: the purchaser, the seller, the issuing bank and the acquiring bank.
 A cash payment requires at least three parties: the seller, the purchaser and the issuer of the currency.
 A barter payment requires a minimum of two parties: the purchaser and the seller.

 Providers

 The infrastructure and electronic clearing methods are formed by the payment provider.
 Global credit card payment providers are Diners Club, Visa, American Express and MasterCard.
 Maestro and Cirrus are international debit card payment providers.